Climate change in Mauritius: Temperature and weather

-Climate change is affecting Mauritius in the form of increased temperature, enhanced heatwaves, and reduction in total annual rainfall, with the effect of longer dry seasons and increased flash flood risk.
-Increased intensity of tropical cyclones and sea level rise, causing coastal erosion and posing threats to infrastructure, are other effects.
-Climate changes adversely impact water resources, public health, agriculture, and coastal.
+Climate change is affecting Mauritius in the form of higher temperatures, more frequent heat waves, and a reduction in total annual rainfall, which have lengthened the dry season and increased the risk of flash floods.
+Mauritius has also seen increased intensity of tropical cyclones and a rising sea level, contributing to coastal erosion and threatening infrastructure.

-Show Your Stripes change in temperature graphic for All of Mauritius with bars.
-These warming stripe graphics are visual representations of the change in temperature as measured in each country, region or city over the past 100+ years.
-Each stripe or bar represents the temperature in that country, region or city averaged over a year.
-Data for this graphic is from Berkeley Earth (BK).
+Warming stripes for Maritius, showing change in temperature over time.

-Mauritius island has been warming by 0.0216 °C/year over the 1971-2020 period and that rainfall has risen on average by 2.29 mm/year during 1981-2020.
-The evolving climate over time has had catastrophic impacts on the indigenous ecosystem of the island and poses risks to the long-term water supply system.
+Mauritius warmed by 0.0216 °C/year over the 1971–2020 period, and rainfall rose on average by 2.29 mm/year over the 1981–2020 period.
+Climate change has had significant impacts on the indigenous ecosystem of the island and poses risks to the long-term water supply system.

 Impact on water resources

-Climate change has affected Mauritius's water resources by producing unpredictable rainfall, increased droughts, and more severe heavy rainfall events.
-This translates into varying reservoir levels, subjecting fresh water supplies to stress, and intensified flooding, further contaminating the surface and groundwater resources and compromising water security.
-Research show that rainfall pattern of the last 89 years (1931-2020) in Mauritius rainfall decreased hence affecting agriculture, livelihoods, Industries and business.
+Climate change has affected Mauritius's water resources through increasingly unpredictable rainfall, more frequent droughts, and more severe heavy rainfall events.
+This translates into varied reservoir levels, stressed freshwater supplies, and intensified flooding, all of which can contaminate the surface and groundwater resources and compromise water security.
+Research shows that rainfall in Mauritius's decreased over the 1931–2020 period, affecting agriculture, livelihoods, industries, and businesses.

 Ecosystems

-Mauritian's ecosystems has been affect to a large extent through increased sea levels, more intense cyclones, and increased ocean temperatures that cause coral bleaching, coastal erosion, and pose dangers to marine life and coastal towns.
-The effects ravage key habitats such as coral reefs and mangroves, excessive exploitation of fisheries, and jeopardize the economy of tourism that depends on an uninterrupted coastal ecosystem.
+Mauritian ecosystems have been affected by increased sea levels, more intense cyclones, and increased ocean temperatures, which contribute to coral bleaching, coastal erosion, and pose dangers to marine life and coastal towns.
+The effects ravage key habitats such as coral reefs and mangroves, disrupt fisheries, and jeopardise the tourism economy, which depends on a healthy, uninterrupted coastal ecosystem.

 Impact on people

-Mauritius faces serious economic risks from climate change.
-These risks arise because its economy depends heavily on climate-sensitive sectors including tourism, fisheries, agriculture, coastal infrastructure.
+Mauritius faces significant economic risks from climate change, because its economy depends heavily on climate-sensitive sectors such as tourism, fisheries, agriculture, and coastal infrastructure.